 |72.||The Insurance Laws (Amendment) Act- pushed FDI limit to 49%||2015|

 Aspirants of UPSC Exam, Bank exam, SSC exam or other prominent competitive exam are advised to stay abreast with GK and Current Affair topics as approximately 20% of questions are based on general awareness in any exam.

 Banking reforms and acts is an important static GK topic.
 For information on various Static GK check the article linked here.

 Candidates can check the gist of Yojana for Banking Reforms at the linked article.

 Aspirants of various competitive exams can test their learning of banking sector acts and reforms by giving free Online Quizzes.

-For the latest information on UPSC 2020 exam, kindly visit the page linked here.
+For the latest information on UPSC 2022, kindly visit the page linked here.

 We will be sharing more such topic-wise GK articles, so keep checking the page regularly to stay up-to-date and ace the general awareness section of any exam.